OHDSI/FeatureExtraction/README.md

 ========
 - Takes a cohort as input.
 - Generates baseline features for that cohort
-- Default ovariates include all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
+- Default covariates include all drugs, diagnoses, procedures, as well as age, comorbidity indexes, etc.
 - Support for creating custom covariates

 Screenshots